gavdraper/gavdraper.github.io/_posts/2018-05-13-SQL-Server-Management-Studio-Hangs-When-Browsing-A-Database.md

 title: SQL Server Management Studio Intermittently Hangs Browsing a Database
 date: '2018-05-13 20:09:21'
 ---
-If you're seeing SSMS hang/lock timeouts when expanding nodes in the object explorer for a database it's almost definitely caused by schema modification locks.
-Normally schema modification locks don't cause a problem as they are so short lived but if you're making schema changes inside long running transactions you can make the database un-browsable in the SSMS object explorer.
+If you're seeing SSMS hang/lock timeouts when expanding nodes in the object explorer for a database it's almost definitely caused by schema modification (SCH-M) locks.
+Normally SCH-M locks don't cause a problem as they are so short lived but if you're making schema changes inside long running transactions you can make the database un-browsable in the SSMS object explorer.

 Below I'm going to go over some different examples that can cause this to happen, to run them first run the following script to setup a test database...